The Gard family are complaining to the press regulator IPSO over the newspaper's actions following their son's death.

 “The Gard’s only much-loved child has only just died.
 To treat grieving parents in such a cruel and thoughtless way out of sheer greed – to sell more newspapers and get more clicks – is reprehensible.”

 Said the journalist on the story, Alison Smith-Squire.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.